-District 1, Việt Nam - Things to Do in District 1
+District 1, Vietnam - Things to Do in District 1

 Things to Do in District 1

-District 1, Việt Nam - Complete Travel Guide
+District 1, Vietnam - Complete Travel Guide

 Top Things to Do in District 1

-Explore Ben Thanh Market and Street Food Scene
+Ben Thanh Market and surrounding food streets

-Visit Independence Palace and War Remnants Museum
+War Remnants Museum

 Getting There